 To know that a sewing pattern is a template of the parts needed to make a garment or product.

-Pattern pieces are usually made from paper.
+To know that pattern pieces are usually made from paper.

 To know that sewing is a method of joining pieces of fabric together

 To know that a running stitch is a basic stitch that is used to join fabric.
-It is made by passing a needle in and out of fabric at an even distance.

 To know that embellishment is a decorative detail or feature added to something to make it more attractive.